-- Call or text group members to remind them of the date, time, and place. - Review the material and prepare to help students learn. - Prepare to use instructional strategies that promote active participation. - Have enough workbooks for everyone who signed up plus two additional copies. - Arrive early to properly set up the chairs, tables, and videos. - Have pens and pencils for people who forget to bring their own. - Prepare all materials (handouts, activities, games, etc.) to be used during the group meeting. - If using items from the USB flash drive, make sure equipment is available and working properly. - Invite qualified medical professionals to attend weeks 1, 5 and 12 to administer screening procedures (See Appendix page 61).
+- Call or text group members to remind them of the date, time, and place. - Review the material and prepare to help students learn. - Prepare to use instructional strategies that promote active participation. - Have enough workbooks for everyone who signed up plus two additional copies. - Arrive early to create a space that is conducive to learning. - Have pens and pencils for people who forget to bring their own. - Prepare all materials (handouts, activities, games, etc.) to be used during the group meeting. - If using items from the USB flash drive, make sure equipment is available and working properly. - Invite qualified medical professionals to attend weeks 1, 5 and 12 to administer screening procedures (See Appendix page 61).